kkredit/confronting-wicked-crypto/reading/ea-policy/Nomiddleground.md

   url = {https://www.ecfr.eu/publications/summary/no_middle_ground_moving_on_from_the_crypto_wars},
-  abstract = {The ‘second crypto war’ is in full swing; European governments need to stop trying to defeat encryption and get more sophisticated themselves instead.}, journal = {European Council on Foreign Relations}, language = {en}, urldate = {2020-02-05}
+  abstract = {The ‘second crypto war’ is in full swing; European governments need to stop trying to defeat encryption and get more sophisticated themselves instead.}, publisher = {European Council on Foreign Relations}, language = {en}, urldate = {2020-02-05}
 }